 The Lone Tree Cemetery is an historic cemetery, sitting on a rocky hillside.
-Each full body plot within a lot is generally 4’x8’, although lot sizes may vary.
+Sizes for full body plots within a lot may vary.
 Plots dedicated to cremated remains will have varying smaller dimensions.
 A lot consists of two plots, located side by side.
 Lots are located within Blocks.
 A single plot may be used for one (1) traditional full body or casket burial, and/or four-six cremated remains (cremains) as determined by size of urn or vessel holding cremains as well as subsurface conditions.
 No plot, lot or portion thereof may be filled above the established surrounding grade.
 Subsequent cremations may be interred in a family plot which contains a previously buried casket with permission from surviving family members.
 Plots are solely for the use of the purchaser and/or his/her immediate heirs.
 Interment rights may not be reassigned.
 If a plot is to be reassigned, it must be sold back to the District for the purchase price at the time of sale.
 It will then be reassigned at the current market value.
 Purchase of a right to use a cemetery plot allows the purchaser to inter human remains within the specified cemetery plot in accordance with the cemetery district’s applicable policies and procedures.
 Purchasers of cemetery plots do NOT receive legal title to their burial plot.
 See: 30-20-808(7) C.R.S.

 Copyright 2017 © Lone Tree Cemetery.
 All rights reserved.

 Website built by ASAP Accounting & Payroll, Inc.